-- You'll know you've integrated correctly if you see UserTesting messaging when you run your build in the simulator.
+- You or your developers will know you've integrated correctly if you see UserTesting messaging when you run your build in the simulator.

 The UserTesting video player interface has a rotate function so you can view both landscape and portrait usage easily.

-If the user rotates their device during a test, you can use a button on your dashboard to rotate the playback.
+If the participant rotates their device during a test, you can use a button on your dashboard to rotate the playback.

-8. How do I send the app to testing participants for mobile recorder tests?
+9. How is the app distributed to participants for Mobile Recorder tests?

 1. My team has some questions about app security with the iOS SDK.
 Can you tell me more?

 The UserTesting SDK for iOS locks your app to the test.
 You can't run the test version of the app outside of the UserTesting environment.
 If someone tries to run your test app outside of a test, an error message will appear and your app will not be accessible.
 The downloading of the iOS app to the test participant is also securely facilitated through UserTesting.
 A user's login is linked to the app download (once they qualify for the requirements of the test).

 2. Do I need the SDK to test a website on iOS?

 No. The SDK is only for iOS app tests.

 3. Do I need an SDK for Android testing?